IBM/ibm-cloud-reference-architectures/README.md

 ### Change Log

+- **05/2022** - Automated validation of terraform & update to latest modules
 - **04/2022** - Improved usability & update to latest modules
 - **11/2021** - Updated to use Client-to-site VPN service (beta) instead of a VSI running a VPN server
 - **11/2021** - Updated to support the Edge VPC infrastructure in addition to Management and Workload VPCs.